 The brain measurement is most commonly done through electroencephalography (EEG) or functional magnetic resonance imaging (fMRI).
 EEG keeps track of brain waves via electrodes attached to the head which show readings based on currents.
 It is possible to see whether testees are paying attention, whether the stimulus leaves them indifferent, if it triggers positive or negative emotions, and a whole other array of reactions.
 Functional MRI assesses brain activity through oxygen levels as they relate to magnetic fields.
 (Dooley prefers fMRI for accuracy, but some scanners can cost $4 million.
 EEG is cheaper and still fairly reliable.)

 Neuromarketing didn’t begin with brain scans but with the idea of what the scans are looking for, says Christophe Morin, co-author of “Neuromarketing: Understanding the Buy Buttons in Your Customer’s Brain.”
-For Morin, this is a natural offshoot of communicative effectivenes — with people like Bert Decker, author of “Creating Messages That Motivate,” among the pioneers.
+For Morin, this is a natural offshoot of communicative effectiveness — with people like Bert Decker, author of “Creating Messages That Motivate,” among the pioneers.

 Dooley says universities and other research arenas are slow to respect the field of neuromarketing, and that there’s a general lack of data.
-He notes a study published in June’s Journal of Neuroscience related to fMRI brain scans.
+He notes a study published in the Journal of Neuroscience related to fMRI brain scans.
 Conducted at UCLA, the study’s results show that the medial prefrontal cortex of the brain can be affected by messages, in this case resulting in sunscreen being used through exposure to a public service announcement.
-Said the study’s senior author Matthew Lieberman on ScienceDaily.com: “From this region of the brain, we can predict for about three-quarters of the people whether they will increase their use of sunscreen beyond what they say they will do.
+Said the study’s senior author Matthew Lieberman on ScienceDaily: “From this region of the brain, we can predict for about three-quarters of the people whether they will increase their use of sunscreen beyond what they say they will do.
 If you just go by what people say they will do, you get fewer than half of the people accurately predicted, and using this brain region, we could do significantly better.”

 With companies suffering setbacks due to the real estate and stock market plunges, Morin says the brain has become marketing’s best potential weapon against a difficult economy.
 “It’s the only organ in the human body that shows evolutionary development,” he says.
 “You look at the new structure as the new cortex, under the limbic system where we feel and process emotions and the reptilian brain for motion and decision.
 Our brain responses are at the center of so many advertising messages.”
 But it’s studying words, he says, not just images, that can be extremely effective.
-“For example, the word you is the most influential word in English.
+“For example, the word ‘you’ is the most influential word in English.
 It activates the survival-centered brain.
 This is why so many commercials fail when they just tell about their company’s accomplishments.
 Don’t tell us that.
 Tell us about us!”

 Still, there are the ethical components.
 Many have long since accepted that advertising was trying to sell more than just horsepower when it came to cars, but literally getting inside our minds?
 “It’s important to talk about it,” Morin says.
 “Neuromarketing was born organically, and it comes from the excitement of a new way of looking at our behaviors.
 Take the analogy of how astronomers discover new stars in the galaxy.
 It’s impossible to stop the natural adaptive will of scientists to probe our minds.”